-The Victorian Schools Animal Ethics Committee (VSAEC) has been established to help all Victorian schools comply with relevant legislation in the responsible care for animals used in teaching.
-VSAEC is available to all Government, Catholic and Independent primary and secondary schools statewide.
+The Victorian Schools Animal Ethics Committee assists Victorian schools comply with relevant legislation in the responsible care for animals used in teaching.
+The VSAEC is available to all Government, Catholic and Independent primary and secondary schools statewide.

 Only one SPPL is required for all schools within the Department of Education and Training, which is one legal entity.

 This SPPL is maintained by the Department.
 There is no need for Government schools to apply.